anitguru/hugo/content/en/blog/auto-delete-gmail.md

 **Q5: Is using Google Apps Script to delete emails safe?**
 A6: Yes, it's safe but requires cautious use.
 Our guide emphasizes testing the script with non-critical emails first and ensuring compliance with Google's usage policies.

-Incorporating these SEO-friendly elements can enhance the visibility and accessibility of the content to users seeking solutions for efficient email management in Gmail.

 > ## Pay It Forward 🌟
 > Enjoyed the article? 👍💬👏📥
 > Please consider showing your appreciation by _giving us a tip_ on [Ko-fi](https://ko-fi.com/welcomerain) ☕️🎉.
 Your support helps us keep the content flowing!